CLI Reference

 • 1: threshold violation(s)

-• 2: invalid input/config
+• 2: invalid input or config

 akmon slo trend <CURRENT_PATH>

-Compare current metrics vs historical baseline window.
+Compare current metrics against a historical baseline window.

 akmon slo trend .akmon/evidence/current.json \